-Integrated Methods of Teaching Elementary Math
+Integrated Methods to Teaching Elementary Math

 Students are exposed to mathematics learning strategies and the methods and strategies for teaching mathematics.
 Students have the opportunity to analyze programs and learning materials as they set up environments and situations which stimulate interest in learning mathematics.
 A special emphasis is on how math can be integrated with other major content areas in the teaching and learning process.
 Modeling strategies, the appropriate use of manipulatives, the integral use of calculators and computers, learning in cooperative groups, reading and writing to learn, and the other NCTM standards are the core of this course.
 A virtual clinical experience from schools using "best practices" is required.
-Prerequisites: MAT 201, MAT 202, and MAT 304 (with a 2.0 GPA in those 3 courses); passing score on all sections of PRAXIS I, and, for students entering Fall 2007 and afterward, a passing score on the appropriate PRAXIS II other teachers and the integration of other content areas are emphasized in the course.
-A virtual clinical experience from schools using "best practices" is required.
-Prerequisites: RDG 301, RDG 305, and EDU 312; passing scores on all sections of PRAXIS I and, for students entering Fall 2007 and afterward, a passing score on the appropriate PRAXIS II
+Prerequisites: MAT 201, MAT 202, and MAT 304 (with a 2.0 GPA in those 3 courses); passing score on all sections of PRAXIS I, and, for students entering Fall 2007 and afterward, a passing score on the appropriate PRAXIS II